Zaita/Odin/docs/source/advanced_admin_tasks.md

 :depth: 4
 ```

-This page will cover some of the basic administration tasks of operating the Odin.
+This page will cover some of the basic administration tasks of operating Odin.

 All configuration is done in the admin panel (or content management system/CMS).
-You will need to authenticate to the Odin as an admin and access the admin panel (http://127.0.0.1:8123/admin).
+You will need to authenticate to Odin as an admin and access the admin panel (http://127.0.0.1:8123/admin).

 All of the following sections assume you have loaded the admin panel.
 The following terms will be used to describe navigating around the admin panel:
 * The `SideBar` is the left navigation bar in the admin panel, it's the top level navigation element.